 Chris’ growing list of credits include collaborations with Bent Knee, The Dear Hunter, Thirty Seconds to Mars, Dropkick Murphys, Amanda Palmer,Symmetry, Art Decade, Ben Levin, Guy Mendilow, Jherek Bischoff, and theVideo Game Orchestra, who recently featured him as a soloist at Boston’sSymphony Hall and on the ensemble’s recent tours in China and Taiwan.
 He currently resides in recording studios, tour buses, and Rockport, MA, where he teaches music at Brookwood, Pingree, SoulCove, and Rockport.

-Dare Matheson is a visual artist with over 15 years of experience in interactive media and game development.
-He specializes in the creation of abstract visual effects, and has art directed many Harmonix titles, including The Beatles: Rock Band, Dance Central, and Guitar Hero 2.
-He has a background in experimental animation, and his independent film The Bible won top prize in the 1996 international Black Maria film festival.
+Dare Matheson is a visual artist with over 18 years of experience in interactive media and game development.
+He has art directed numerous interactive titles, including The Beatles: Rock Band, Dance Central, and Guitar Hero 2.
+He enjoys making other-worldly environments and abstract audio-visual effects, which is what he is currently doing at “virtual venue” startup, The Wave VR.

 Dawn Rivers is a Cinematographer at Harmonix Music Systems and Secret Portal.
 She combines her passion for lighting and her extensive film background from Pixar and the Ringling College of Art and Design on games such as Rock Band 4, Dance Central: Spotlight, and Fantasia Music Evolved and is a pioneer in Virtual Reality, working on experiences like Harmonix Music VR for PlayStation VR.
 Dawn is deeply involved in the Boston game community as a member of the board of directors for the Boston Chapter of the International Game Developers Association and as a local Indie Developer with her company Mechamagizmo, which in part worked on the award winning Virtual Reality hit the Alien Makeout Simulator.
 Her exciting path into game development and her involvement for her local community has earned her a spot on this year’s Forbes 30 Under 30 Game List.